kan01234/design-patterns/strategy-pattern/README.md

 # strategy-pattern
-Project of eample of strategy pattern implement by Java.
+Project of example of strategy pattern implement by Java.

 ## What is strategy pattern
 Define family of behaviors, encapsulate each of them, make the interchangeable. let the behviors can be changed from clients that use it.